andreas131989/haystack-rag-deployment/README.md

 ## Overview

 This deployment solution packages the Haystack RAG application into a production-grade Kubernetes environment.
 It leverages Kubernetes to deploy components (Frontend, Backend, OpenSearch, etc.) as workloads (Deployments, Services, ConfigMaps, Secrets, and Ingress).
 A Helm chart packages Kubernetes manifests with configurable `values.yaml`.
 Networking and ingress are configured via **Traefik** to expose frontend and API endpoints accessible via a custom hostname (`rag.local`).
+Note that the chosen kubernetes distribution (k3s) has built-in a traefik ingress class.
+If you deploy in another distribution, you would need to ensure it exists.

 ---